-(I’m also not trying to sound like Galadriel either)
+(I’m also not trying to sound like Galadriel.)

-For those of us writing fiction (which I think is everyone here???)
-We are writing just that.
+For those of us writing fiction (which I think most of us here???), we are writing just that.
 Fiction.
 Fake stuff.
 Make believe.
 Unicorns and dragons and hob goblins.

 And everybody knows it.
-Readers pick up your book and think “this is a novel.
-Nothing in here is real or actually happened” (historical fiction it gets iffy but you know what I mean).
+Readers pick up your book and think, “This is a novel.
+Nothing in here is real or actually happened.”
+(Historical fiction gets iffy, but you know what I mean.)

-So as a writer we are saying back to the reader, “here’s a book.
+So, a writer says back to the reader, “Here’s a book.
 It’s not true, but I’ll write you a good one as long as you are willing to believe it’s true.”

-Because that is the key.
-Good fiction, feels real.
+And that is the key.
+Good fiction feels real.
 But in order for the reader to believe it’s real, the writer must first believe it’s real.
 We must believe.

 (This is all getting a little dramatic.
 Let’s tone it down a notch.)

-I noticed this particularly when I read Jurassic Park and am now reading Andromeda Strain (both by Michael Crichton).
+I noticed this particularly when I read Jurassic Park and Andromeda Strain (both by Michael Crichton).

-In both of these Crichton writes as if the events really happened, and if the people really exist.
-He does this by specifics: Crichton doesn’t just say, “here’s Dr. so and so.”
-No. Crichton writes how Dr. so and so graduated from this university, one this award in this year, published this article in this magazine in this year, etc. Crichton does this with everyone.
+In both of these Crichton writes as if the events really happened and as if the people really exist.
+He does this by using specifics.
+Crichton doesn’t just say, “Here’s Dr. So and So.”
+No. Crichton writes how Dr. S and So graduated from this university, one this award in this year, published this article in this magazine in this year, etc. Crichton does this with everyone.
 He does it with places and organizations.
-There’s no refraining from giving everything specifications as if it was real.
+He gives everything specifications as if they were real.
 Putting a price on scientific equipment.
-Giving exact locations. etc. etc.
+Giving exact locations, etc.

 IT MAKES YOU REALLY WONDER IF IT’S REAL.